 It started with the desire to help those less fortunate and grew into so much more.
 It is driven by the simple, yet powerful concept, of caring for and educating children and guided by a philosophy which directs the purpose in a straightforward manner: Holy Innocents’ Episcopal School develops in students a love of learning, respect for self and others, faith in God, and a sense of service to the world community.
-This is what has led the school through the years and to this occasion of celebrating its 60th anniversary this year.
+This is what has led the school through the years.

 Holy Innocents’ Episcopal School was founded by Holy Innocents’ Episcopal Church in 1959 and initially served ages 3 through first grade.
 The church itself began as a mission in 1872 following the American Civil War to serve orphaned children and the poor of Atlanta and was funded in part by St. Philip’s Episcopal Church (Cathedral of St. Philip).
 The name, Holy Innocents’, is in memory of the infants slaughtered by King Herod when he attempted to kill Jesus as an infant.